Quick Double Magic Ring Tutorial

 - Insert your hook through the center of the ring, and draw up a loop.
 This brings the working yarn around the loops of the ring.
 Chain 1.

 - Pull up the loop on your hook so it won’t unravel, and remove your hook.
-Holding the stitches firmly with one hand, pull on the yarn tail with the other.
+Holding the stitches firmly with one hand, pull the yarn tail with the other.
 One of the two loops forming the ring will be drawn closed.

 - Continue to pull the tail to close the second loop.
 You might have to pull very hard, and it might be easier to pull straight down.